When will we get 5G phones?

-As MWC 2019 begins this week, phone makers are readying themselves to announce new handsets that are able to connect to the latest generation of cellular technology known as 5G.
-Samsung, for instance, already announced its Galaxy S10 5G on Feb.
-20 at its Unpacked event, and more are expected to follow.
+MWC 2019 is still underway and phone-makers are announcing new devices that will be able to connect to the latest generation of cellular technology, also known as 5G.
+Samsung already announced its Galaxy S10 5G on Feb.
+20 at its Unpacked event, and more have since followed.
 The biggest initial wave of 5G deployment will likely take place in 2019 and 2020, and carriers everywhere are laying the groundwork to roll out a faster and more expansive wireless network.

-US carrier Verizon launched its 5G broadband too, which will arrive in 30 cities by late 2019, and AT&T is selling a 5G hotspot router.
+US carrier Verizon launched its 5G broadband too, which will arrive in 30 cities by late 2019.
+Its rival AT&T is selling a 5G hotspot router.
 AT&T is also catching heat (and getting sued) for displaying "5G E" connectivity on some of its phones, including iPhones, despite the fact that its network technology remains unchanged from 4G.
 Meanwhile, other companies have announced specific 5G goals.

-To help you keep tabs on when we can expect 5G phones, here's what the major phone makers have announced, and not announced, about their 5G phone plans so far.
+To help you keep tabs on when we can expect 5G phones, here's what the major phone-makers have announced, and what they haven't announced, about their 5G phone plans so far.

 Apple